 Protecting Your PC(s) Against 2019 Security Threats:

 1. Install Antivirus Program: No matter how unpredictable and severe a security threat might be, the anti-virus program will continue acting as the final layer of defense for your PC(s), when everything else fails.
 Therefore don’t forget to install one.
-There are many free anti-virus programs on the market – like our very own free Comodo Antivirus – which PC users like you can make use of.
+There are many anti-virus programs on the market – like our very own Comodo Antivirus – which PC users like you can make use of.

 3. Update Software Regularly: Ensure you keep all your devices and various other applications which reside in them up-to-date.
 Because outdated software implies a lot of security vulnerabilities.
 Therefore don’t neglect ‘update messages’ from software vendors.
 They may be annoying and time-consuming.
 But they have to be done.